 Winter is a tough time for cyclists.
 Short days and long nights limit riding time in the sun, the cold drains energy faster and bad weather can make it dangerous on the roads.
 It's bad for the road bike too, all that rain and dirt.
-To help you and your bike survive the winter, we've picked a selection of products to help you survive the winter months.
+To help you and your bike survive, we've picked out a selection of winter cycling gear that should get you through to spring.

 All the road grime and dirt from riding in the winter can quickly lead to a squeaky and rusty chain, but doing serious bike maintenance after a ride when you can’t feel your hands isn’t much to look forward to.
 This Muc-Off Bio Chain Doc makes the task of cleaning a chain really quick and easy, so you can keep your drivetrain in good working condition without the mess and hassle.

-Keeping road spray, especially if riding in a group, dirt, mud and the rain out of your eyes with a pair of cycling glasses is preferable to trying to see through mud-filled squinted eyes.
-These Decathlon Orao glasses have a wraparound design and the clear lens is ideal for low-light and night-time riding.
+When you think of winter cycling gear, you don't immediately think of eyewear, but keeping road spray, dirt, mud and the rain out of your eyes with a pair of cycling glasses is preferable to trying to see through mud-filled squinted eyes.
+These Decathlon glasses have a wraparound design and the clear lens is ideal for low-light and night-time riding.

-Many cyclists have no choice but to do the majority of winter riding in the dark, so investing in a decent front light should be a priority.
-The British designed and manufactured Exposure Axis LED light may be small and light (99g), but it blasts out 1000 lumens, enough to light a dark country ride.
+An essential piece of winter cycling gear because many cyclists have no choice but to do the majority of their riding in the dark.
+The British designed and manufactured Exposure Axis LED light may be small and light (99g), but it blasts out 1,150 lumens, enough to light a dark country ride.
 It can be mounted to the handlebar or helmet and the battery can last for 24 hours in the lowest setting.

 If you’re planning on cycling indoors to avoid the cold, rain and dark (who can blame you) then a really good training aid is the popular Sufferfest system.
 It's an app offering a range of structured training session with videos using actual professional road racing footage to make you feel you're part of the action.